Tuesday, February 10, 2009

 In a glimmer of Midwestern friendliness, I try to feed a piece to the girl to whom we owe this bounty but she politely refuses.
 Right, that would be strange.
 I go back to talking to Ryan, who has just dripped soy sauce onto her wrist.

-This is incredible, we marvel, Her children are going to grow up eating like this every day.
+This is incredible, we marvel, The children here grow up eating like this every day.

 What were you raised on?
 I ask my countryman.